cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

 3. **Compress Texture**: Compress the texture resources according to the organized texture compression tasks and write them to the folder generated after build.
 If the **Compress Texture** option in the **Build** panel is not checked during the build, no processing is done.

 4. **Build engine**: Follow the settings in the menu bar **Project -> Project Setting -> Modules** to discard the unused engine modules, and package them into the `src/cocos3d.js` file.
-Checking the `sourceMap` option will generate a corresponding `map` file, and the `debug` option will determine whether the script is compressed or not.
+Checking the sourceMap option will generate a corresponding `map` file.
+Checking the **debug** option will determine whether the script is compressed or not.

     The main steps in building the engine are as follows: